Amirmp7/dynamic-memory-allocation-simulator/README.md

 ## License

-This project is released for educational and learning purposes.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.

 ---